 What to Do

-This might be the last month to plan an extensive road-trip on Spain's sunny Mediterranean coast (at least, if you want good weather during your drive).
-You could mix and match any coastal itinerary you so choose, be it a brisk day trip from Barcelona down to Valencia, or a tour of of the Andalusia region from Málaga down along the famed Costa del Sol, which passes through the historic coastal retreat of Marbella.
+This might be the last month to plan an extensive road trip on Spain's sunny Mediterranean coast (at least if you want good weather during your drive).
+You could mix and match any coastal itinerary you so choose, be it a brisk day trip from Barcelona down to Valencia or a tour of the Andalusia region from Málaga down along the famed Costa del Sol, which passes through the historic coastal retreat of Marbella.

 Events in October

-Fiestas del Pilar.
-This annual festival celebrates the patron saint of Zaragoza, the Virgin del Pilar, typically beginning on the weekend of the 12th of October and continuing through the following Sunday.
-For a week straight Zaragoza is abuzz with live music concerts, food stalls, processions, church masses, carnival rides, and more.
-The high point occurs on Oct.
-12th with the Offering of the Flowers, where thousands of revelers dress in costumes leave flowers at an altar of the Virgin on the Plaza del Pilar.
+Fiestas del Pilar, Zaragoza.
+This annual festival celebrates the patron saint of Zaragoza, the Virgin del Pilar, typically beginning on the weekend of October 12 and continuing through the following Sunday.
+For a week straight, Zaragoza is abuzz with live music concerts, food stalls, processions, church masses, carnival rides, and more.
+The high point occurs with the Offering of the Flowers, where thousands of revelers dress in costumes and leave flowers at an altar of the Virgin on the Plaza del Pilar.

-Fiesta Nacional de España.
-Held on the 12th of October each year, this is Spain's national day.
+Fiesta Nacional de España, nationwide.
+Held on October 12 each year, this is Spain's national day.
 It's a national holiday that commemorates Christopher Colombus' arrival in the new world and is marked by a military parade in Madrid presided over by the Spanish king.

 Best of Spain: Barcelona, Madrid & Seville - 7 Days.
 From medieval castles to some of the world's best wine, explore Spain's culture and history on this packed weeklong getaway.
 Not only will you get the coast, but you can also see Madrid's Fiesta Nacional parade if you're traveling during the middle of the month.

 Best of Andalusia's Interior - 8 Days.
-This 8-day cultural tour takes you from Seville to Granada in Spain's southernmost region, Andalusia, which enjoys pleasant weather in October (great for walking tours).
+This eight-day cultural tour takes you from Seville to Granada in Spain's southernmost region, Andalusia, which enjoys pleasant weather in October (great for walking tours).